spicywebau/craft-batch-actions/docs/settings.md

 ## Example

-Adding the following to your Craft project's `config/batch-actions.php` file will prevent a Matrix or Neo field with the handle `pageContent` from being gaven a batch actions bar:
+Adding the following to your Craft project's `config/batch-actions.php` file will prevent a Matrix or Neo field with the handle `pageContent` from being given a batch actions bar:

 ```php
 <?php